Freshman Registration 2019

 - Solving a system of linear equations graphically and algebraically

-- Band: Performance based group for wind and percussion students with instrumental experience.
+Band (full-year): Audition required.
+Performance based group for wind and percussion students with instrumental experience.
 Recommended for intermediate and advanced instrumental students.
-By audition only.
+One lesson per cycle is required.
+May be repeated for credit.
+Full year.
+3 days/cycle, alpha, level 1.

-- Basic Piano: For students with little or no piano background.
+Basic Piano: For students with little or no piano background.
 Students will learn elementary piano techniques and will be able to play two-handed music by the end of the semester.
 This is an individualized course where students may work at their own pace.
+1 semester 4 day/cycle, alpha, level 1.

-- Dance: An all around practice of jazz, tap, ballet, modern and hip-hop at beginner levels, as well as musical theater performance.
+Dance: An all around practice of jazz, tap, ballet, modern and hip-hop at beginner levels, as well as musical theater performance.
+1 semester, 4 days/cycle, alpha, level 1.

-- Musical Theater: Students will learn all that goes into staging, choreographing, directing, and producing a theater piece.
+Musical Theater: Fall Semester.
+Students will learn all that goes into staging, choreographing, directing, and producing a theater piece.
 This class will expose students to acting, dance, stage management, lighting, sound, properties, ticket sales management, program design, and promotion.
 No prerequisite required.
+Fall semester, 4 days/cycle, alpha, level 1.